Chamithu-Vithanage/JavaScript-Project/README.md

 # SpendWise Budget Tracker 📊

-Test Track your income and expenses with this straightforward web application, built purely with HTML, CSS, and vanilla JavaScript.
+Track your income and expenses with this straightforward web application, built purely with HTML, CSS, and vanilla JavaScript.

 ---